Home » Pre-Holiday Warning: Take Caution When Posting Your Holiday Plans & Photos

 Less is more…

-Think about it… Social sites are, for the most part, accessible by anyone.
+Think about it… Social sites are, for the most part, accessible to anyone.
 So it is natural to want to let everyone who knows you or is a “friend” see what you are up to.

 However, you may inadvertently let those less than honorable (a.k.a. thieves and thugs) know that your home will be available for them to pay a visit.
 Or that you’ll be alone.